← All Chapters|Part 1 — The Premise and the Witness

 "The juice that's in the spinal cord gets excreted out of the tip of this thing.
 They're parasitic cells.
 The parasitic cells go into the brain."

 The biological parallel here—and it is a parallel that Marshall does not draw explicitly—is to the behavior of certain parasitic organisms that hijack the neural architecture of their hosts.
 Ophiocordyceps unilateralis, a fungal parasite, infects carpenter ants and takes over their motor functions, directing them to climb to a specific height and anchor themselves before the fungus consumes the host and produces spores.
+The fungus does not merely kill the host—it operates it, directing complex behaviors with precision that implies intimate integration with the host's nervous system.
 Toxoplasma gondii, a protozoan parasite, alters the behavior of infected rodents, making them attracted to cat urine—effectively directing them toward predation to complete the parasite's life cycle.
+The mechanism is chemical, but the outcome is consciousness override: the rodent behaves in ways antithetical to its own survival because an alien organism has rewritten its behavioral programming.
 Leucochloridium paradoxum, a parasitic worm, invades snail tentacles, makes them pulsate with bright colors, and alters the snail's behavior to seek sunlight—making the infected snail visible to birds, the parasite's definitive host.
+The parasite turns the snail into a beacon for its own transmission.

 The Death of the Original